scalqa/scalqa/project/release/docs/static/guide/introduction/Download_and_Setup.md

 title: Download and Setup
 ---

-A natural pre-requisite for Scalqa is the installed at least Scala 3.1.0 environment.
+A natural pre-requisite for Scalqa is the installed Scala 3.1.0 or above.
-If in doubt, take a look at project [Samples](https://github.com/scalqa/samples), which is SBT configured for Scala3 with Scalqa.
+If in doubt, take a look at project [Samples](https://github.com/scalqa/samples/blob/master/build.sbt), which is SBT configured for Scalqa.

 ### Download

 SBT users should add following library dependency:

-libraryDependencies += "org.scalqa" % "scalqa_3" % "0.995"
+libraryDependencies += "org.scalqa" % "scalqa_3" % "1.0"

-Everyone else can download single JAR file from the [latest release](https://github.com/scalqa/scalqa/releases)
+Everyone else can download single JAR file from the [latest release](https://github.com/scalqa/scalqa/releases).

 Note.
 If GUI is to be used on JDK11 and above, the javaFx has to be provided manually.
 Take a look at ["samplesFx" configuration](https://github.com/scalqa/samplesFx/blob/master/build.sbt).